Thanks to modern technology, the popularity of work-from-home jobs where people use their residence as their office is on the rise.

 #5].
 Procrastinating with housework

-Working from home gives your the freedom to work as well as to be involved in household responsibilities.
-But one thing is that you have to be extra careful so as not to turn your freedom or flexibility in work into a disaster.
-Don’t mix your working hours with other activities.
+Working from home gives your the freedom to work and involve in household responsibilities.
+But you have to be extra careful so as not to turn your freedom or flexibility in work into a disaster.

-Just like working in a proper office setting, you should create a timetable through which lines will be drawn on what to do and when.
 Create time for your housekeeping, don’t throw the laundry in the dryer between calls, but be careful not to let distractions creep into the time you planned to work.

 1 Comment